 This move from the old parallel bus architecture to the serial bus architecture provided a faster interface for the expansion cards.

 The increase in performance was caused by the point-to-point configuration of the serial bus when compared to the shared parallel bus configuration.

 All in all, the PCIe bus is really a high speed serial replacement of the older parallel PCI and PCI-X buses.

 PCIe technology is under constant development and improvement.

 PCI Express 1.0a - This technology started in 2003 and had a data rate of 250 MB/s and a transfer rate of 2.5 GT/s.

 PCI Express 2.0 - In 2007, this version doubles the throughput of the PCI Express 1.0 from 250 MB/s to 500 MB/s.
 This version has a clock speed of 5.0 GHz as compared to version 1.0a at 2.5 GHz.
 Fotrunately, PCIe 2.0 motherboards slots are fully backward compatible with PCIe version 1.0 cards.

 PCI Express 2.1 - This version added just a few improvements to the previous version.

 A proposed PCI Express 3.0 is in the pipeline for introduction in 2011.
+This standard is now in use.
 This promises a bit rate of 8 GT/s and it will be backward compatible with the existing PCIe standards.